hugofpaiva/aed-p2/README.md

 These instructions will help to compile and run developed programs on your local machine.

 ### Prerequisites
-To compile programs, it is necessary to have a C++ compiler installed on your local machine, for example cc.
+To compile programs, it is necessary to have a C compiler installed on your local machine, for example cc.

 ### Compiling
-The following command **compiles main program** (*main.cpp*) where <executable_filename>  will be the executable filename:
+The following command **compiles main program** (*main.c*) where <executable_filename>  will be the executable filename:

 ```